Kentaro Takasaki

 Kentaro Takasaki (高崎 健太郎)

-Takasaki was a "draftee request signing" of the Yokohama BayStars and debuted with them in 2007, going 2-1 with a 5.40 ERA in nine outings.
+Takasaki was selected by the Yokohama BayStars in the first round of the 2006 NPB draft, and he debuted with them in 2007, going 2-1 with a 5.40 ERA in nine outings.
 He spent most of the year in ni-gun, leading the minor Eastern League with 10 wins.
 His first strikeout in ichi-gun came against Michihiro Ogasawara.
 In 2008, Kentaro faded to 0-2, 7.94, allowing a .385 average (30 hits in 17 innings) in 11 games for Yokohama.
+Takasaki was turned into a reliever in 2009, and he had a 4.01 ERA in 56 appearances with 5 holds.
+He tied Katsuhiro Nagakawa and Ryota Igarashi for 10th in games in the Central League.

 Sources[edit]